codeforamerica/ohana-web-search/README.md

 ### Set up the environment variables
 Inside the `config` folder, you will find a file named `application.example.yml`.
 Rename it to `application.yml` and double check that it has been added to your `.gitignore` file (it should be by default).

-By default, the app is configured to point to the demo API at `http://ohanapi.herokuapp.com/api`.
-To point to your own instance of Ohana API, change the value of `OHANA_API_ENDPOINT` in your `application.yml`.
+By default, the app is configured to point to the Ohana API at `http://ohanapi.herokuapp.com/api`.

 ### Run the app
 Start the app locally using Unicorn: